comp110-lytle/comp110/site/resources/syllabus.md

 For example: By taking all 5 quizzes, your final exam’s weight is 10% of your final grade.
 If you must be absent from a quiz (see policy below), then the four quizzes you take will account for 24% of your final grade and your final exam will account for 16%.

-If, and only if, you take all three quizzes and your final examination score exceeds your lowest quiz score, then we will retroactively grant you an absence for the lowest quiz score and your final exam score will be worth 20%.
+If, and only if, you take all quizzes and your final examination score exceeds your lowest quiz score, then we will retroactively grant you an absence for the lowest quiz score and your final exam score will be worth 16%.

 ## Course Passage Policy